Virginia State Route 662 (Fairfax County)

-State Route 662 is a secondary state highway in the U.S. state of Virginia, and traverses western Fairfax County.
+State Route 662 is a secondary state highway in the U.S. state of Virginia that traverses western Fairfax County.

 Route description

 SR 662 uses three different names: Stone Road, Poplar Tree Road, and Westfields Boulevard.

 Stone Road

 The southern terminus of SR 662 is just south of an intersection with US 29 (Lee Highway), just west of Interstate 66.
 Stone Road is a four-lane highway, mostly divided by a relatively narrow median.

-Stone Road passes through the "London Towne" section of Centreville, and past a shopping center as it approaches Braddock Road.
+Stone Road passes through the "London Towne" section of Centreville and a shopping center as it approaches Braddock Road.

 Poplar Tree Road

 North of Braddock Road, SR 662 becomes Poplar Tree Road.
 This road curves around housing developments to the front of the Sully Station shopping center, where the name changes to Westfields Boulevard.
 Poplar Tree Road had been a two-lane undivided road but in spring 2013 a reconstruction and widening project was completed, and it is now a four-lane divided road.